How to Make Gazpacho - Easily! With Step-by-step Photos, Recipe, Directions, Ingredients and Costs

 Making and freezing your own Gazpacho gives you a great tasting, healthy treat you can enjoy.
 No store bought Gazpacho compares with the taste of this classic Spanish soup made from your own tomatoes from your garden or fresh-picked from a local farm!

-Unfortnately, no, you can't can it (it will turn to glop, and even with a pressure canner, it's still very low acid).
-You'll have to enjoy it fresh.
+Unfortnately, no, you can't can it (it will turn to glop, and even with a Pressure Canner, it's still very low acid).
+You will have to enjoy it fresh.

 Here's how to do it, in easy steps and completely illustrated.
 This method is so easy, ANYONE can do this!
 It's a great thing to do with your kids!